bgorman87/PDF-Flow/README.md

 ## Contribution

 Being a new/solo developer I happily welcome any contributions to PDF Flow!
-Here's how you can contribute:
+There is a ton that can be improved or added I am sure so here's how you can contribute:

 1. **Fork the Repository**: Click the "Fork" button at the top-right of this repository to create your own copy.